 The Affordable Care Act mandates that all private insurance plans must cover addiction treatment.
 Plans don’t all offer the same level of coverage, and your out-of-pocket costs will vary according to what your insurance offers.
-Call your insurance provider to find out what addiction services are covered under your plan.
-Ask about:
+Call your insurance company to find out what addiction services are covered under your plan.

 Popular Drug and Alcohol Rehab Centers in Oklahoma